-While we use the term AGYW in this training package, when speaking with participants or Ambassadors, it is important to use the full term (adolescent girls and young women) and not the acronym.
+There is often intersectionality among these groups, for example, AGYW who are sex workers or PBFW who inject drugs.
+While we use the terms like AGYW and MSM in this training package, when speaking with participants or Ambassadors, it is important to use the full terms (adolescent girls and young women; men who have sex with men) instead of the acronyms.
+Also, find out the most appropriate and acceptable terminology to use in your local setting.